 *History of breast surgery Any reduction in your breast tissue or scarring form any previous surgery may also affect your amount of breastmilk supply.
 Structural issues like an inverted nipple can also affects baby’s ability to feed properly.

-* Consuming certain herbs Eating large amounts of peppermint, sage and Dang Gui (Chinese Angelica Root) can decrease the quantity of breastmilk your body produces, notes Dr Wong.
+* Consuming certain herbs Eating large amounts of peppermint, sage and dang gui (Chinese Angelica Root) can decrease the quantity of breastmilk your body produces, Lo notes.
 Watch your diet and reduce the intake of these herbs.

-*Skipping night feeds Dr Wong notes that the prolactin levels — a vital hormone for milk production — in your body peaks at night, between midnight and 6am.
+*Skipping night feeds Lo explains that the prolactin levels — a vital hormone for milk production — in your body peaks at night, between midnight and 6am.
 This is the best time to feed bub or pump to make full use of your body’s ability to produce milk.

 2) Baby isn’t feeding long enough on each breast

 THE FACTS As your cherub becomes used to latching, they’ll become more proficient at feeding.
-Dr Wong points out, “Some babies who are 2 months or older only need to feed for 15 to 20 minutes and thereafter, show no interest in continuing to feed.”
+Lo points out, “Some babies who are 2 months or older only need to feed for 15 to 20 minutes and thereafter, show no interest in continuing to feed.”

-WHAT YOU CAN DO As long as baby isn’t showing signs of feeding problems, Dr Wong says there’s generally nothing to worry about.
+WHAT YOU CAN DO As long as baby isn’t showing signs of feeding problems, Lo says there’s generally nothing to worry about.
 You could also feed bub on one breast and pump the other concurrently to help maintain your milk supply.
-“If the mother doesn’t pump from the other breast, her body may interpret the situation as having a surplus of milk and works to cut down on milk supply,” adds Dr Wong
+“If the mother doesn’t pump from the other breast, her body may interpret the situation as having a surplus of milk and works to cut down on milk supply,” Lo adds.

 3) No engorgement